Vibration Frequency: How Sound Can Affect Blood Flow

 Vascular Ultrasound

 Vascular ultrasound is a medical imaging technique that uses sound waves to visualize blood vessels and assess blood flow.
-By sending sound waves into the body and measuring the echoes that come back, ultrasound technology creates an image of the blood vessels and evaluates blood flow.

 This non-invasive, pain-free, and affordable method offers a clear picture of the blood vessels and can be used to: